puzzud/webapp/README.md

 ---
 **Web**

-To run the web version of the application (particularly during development), set up a web server to point to the root direcctory of **gjweb**.
+To run the web version of the application (particularly during development), set up a web server to point to the root direcctory of **webapp**.

 It's possible to create a basic web server with this Python command:

 ```
-python -m SimpleHTTPServer 8081 /path/to/gjweb
+python -m SimpleHTTPServer 8081 /path/to/webapp
 ```

 Then, navigate a web server to:

 [http://localhost:8081](http://localhost:8081)

-It's possible to start Google Chrome with the following parameter to allow a web browser to read directly from the **gjweb** file system directory:
+It's possible to start Google Chrome with the following parameter to allow a web browser to read directly from the **webapp** file system directory:

 ```
 google-chrome  --allow-file-access-from-files